OfficeDev/M365Bootcamp-TeamsOneProductivityHub/Labs/03-Initialize_MGT_and_auth_page.md

 - [Part 4 - Design your One Productivity Hub using Microsoft Graph Toolkit components](04-Design_your_tab_using_MGT_components.md)
 - [Part 5 - Test your tab in Microsoft Teams App Studio](05-Test_your_tab.md)

+We are back to our project on Visual Studio Code.

 ### Add the Microsoft Graph Toolkit

 To use the Toolkit and the Teams SDK via the loaders, add the following references to `public/index.html`: